-If you have a passion for art, grab your diary and make a date to visit Cheeseburn Grange, a fantastic addition to northern England’s cultural scene.
+If you have a passion for art, grab your diary and make a date to visit Cheeseburn Grange, a fantastic addition to North East England’s cultural scene.

 I was lucky enough to get a sneak preview of things to come when I visited Cheeseburn earlier this week.